Lor-Saba/Code-Injector/README.md

 ## Injection flow

-The injection starts when a navigation is committed. *(when the DOM is still loading)*
-Anyway, a rule can be set up to be injected on page load.
-*(after the document and all its resources have finished loading)*
+A *Rule* by default is set up to be injected on page load *(after the document and all its resources have finished loading)* but can be changed to be injected when the navigation is committed *(the DOM is recived and still loading)* by deselecting the property "[On page load](https://github.com/Lor-Saba/Code-Injector#on-page-load)" in the *Editor view*.

 The rules whose *URL Pattern* match with the page address will be selected and queued for injection. (from top to bottom, grouped by type)